 Every injury case is unique.
 When determining the value of a case, many factors come into play.
 The severity of the injuries you sustained; the length of your total or partial disability; the amount of your medical bills; and whether or not the injuries are permanent.
 If you are partly responsible for an accident/injury you will have a substantially lower case value depending on your liability percentage.

 In every state, there is a “statute of limitations” that governs the time limit for filing a personal injury lawsuit.
-A claim in Florida must be filed within four years.
+A claim in Florida must be filed within two years.

 Get Help From A Fort Lauderdale Hotel Accident Lawyer

 If you’ve been injured in an accident at a hotel in the Greater Fort Lauderdale area, your first priority should be getting medical attention.
 Once your immediate health is taken care of, it’s important to notify the hotel of the accident and the conditions that caused it to prevent others from also being injured.

 It’s also imperative that you contact Fort Lauderdale hotel accident lawyer Lisa Levine as soon as you can so that she can start working on your behalf to protect your legal rights under Florida premises liability laws.
 Call (954) 256-1820 today to schedule a free consultation.